Amsterdam Bridge

 Amsterdam Bridge is a bridge on the waterfront in Toronto, Ontario, Canada.
 The steel structure is a cable footbridge that crosses over the Simcoe Street Slip from York Quay to Rees Street Slip.

 Below the bridge is a docking facility for boats.

+The bridge closed in early 2021 due to safety concerns.

 Name

 The Amsterdam Bridge commemorates the twinning of Toronto and Amsterdam in 1974.
 Similarly, a bridge that crosses the Amstel river in Amsterdam was renamed Torontobrug.
 The Torontobrug is a bascule bridge built in 1970 and carries pedestrian and vehicular traffic.

 A bilingual plaque mounted the bridge reads as follows: